MAnalytics/akmedoids/cran-comments.md

 1. Add arguments 'digits' and 'scale' to the 'props' function.
 2. Add argument 'crit' to the 'akmedoids.clust' function
 3. Add new function 'elbowPoint' for determining the elbowpoint on a curve.
+4. 'paper.md' (and associated 'paper.bib' file) containing a high-level description of the package

 Your faithfully.
 Monsuru.